 Real estate in Singapore forms the main type of collateral for the Group's NPLs.
 The realisable value of the real estate collateral is used to determine the adequacy of the collateral coverage.
-Proceeds from the sale of collateral pledged for a particular loan cannot be applied to other classified loans unless the accounts are related and legal cross collateralisation of the facilities have been provided for.
+Cross collateralisation will only apply when supported by appropriate legal documentation and justification.